Become a Speaker

 3. Participation in a 4-day residential workshop.
 Run by people living with HIV (and who are PSB speakers themselves), this part of the programme is where Speakers get to unpack and structure their story, learn about using body language, pronunciation, voice projection, dealing with challenging questions, and keeping safe.

-This intensive training will held at a venue which has yet to be decided.
+This intensive training will be based in Auckland over 4 days from Thursday 15 February – Sunday 18 February 2024.
 All costs and travel will be covered by the PSB.
-New Speakers must be prepared to take leave, to travel, and will require 100% attendance over the entire 4 days.
+New Speakers must be prepared to take leave to travel and will require 100% attendance over the entire 4 days.

 4. Viewing additional online training and resources.
 These resources have been developed as part of a comprehensive toolkit for PSB speakers specifically prepared by the PSB and wider HIV Community.
 The PSB team will provide you with access to view these and you will have an opportunity to meet with an online group to discuss the topics further.